 Stranger Rape: occurs when there has been no prior contact between a perpetrator and survivor.
 There are 3 major categories:

 - Blitz sexual assault- The perpetrator rapidly and brutally assaults the victim with no prior contact.
 Blitz assaults usually occur at night in a public place.

 - Contact sexual assault- The suspect contacts the victim and tries to gain her or his trust and confidence before assaulting her or him.
-Contact perpetrators pick their victims in bars, lure them into their cars, or otherwise try to coerce the victim into a situation of sexual assault.
+Contact perpetrators pick their victims in bars or lure them into their cars.
+In general, they perpetrator tries to coerce the victim into a situation where they can then take advantage.

 This content is also available in: Spanish